kubernetes-retired/kubefed/README.md

    ```
    kubectl -n kube-federation-system get kubefedcluster
    ```
-   **If you're on macOS** the cluster will not immediately show as ready.
-You need to [change the API endpoint's URL first](https://github.com/kubernetes-sigs/kubefed/blob/master/docs/cluster-registration.md#joining-kind-clusters-on-macos):
+   **If you're on macOS or Linux** the cluster will not immediately show as ready.
+You need to [change the API endpoint's URL first](https://github.com/kubernetes-sigs/kubefed/blob/master/docs/cluster-registration.md#joining-kind-clusters-on-macos-and-linux).
    ```
    ./scripts/fix-joined-kind-clusters.sh
    ```